 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Hepatitis D is a viral infection that causes liver inflammation.
-You can get it at the same time as a hepatitis B infection or after you’ve already been infected with hepatitis B. You can’t get infected with hepatitis D on its own.
+You can’t get a hepatitis D infection on its own.
+You can only get it at the same time as a hepatitis B infection or after you’ve already had hepatitis B.

 Advertisement